 When the College appoints a new faculty member at the Associate or Full Professor rank, it occasionally, in cases of special circumstances, may wish to award tenure concurrently, to scholars with truly distinguished academic records.
 Normally, such a person will have a tenure position at another college or university.
 Such an appointment calls for an APT Committee review.
 The Department Chair will notify the Dean of the Faculty that the Department is extending a campus visit to a candidate who may qualify for lateral tenure.
 During the candidate’s on-campus visit, the Dean will inform the candidate that they may be considered for lateral tenure and will outline for the candidate the CMC lateral tenure process.

-If the Department decides to move forward with a faculty appointment and tenure review process, the Department Search Committee will be the committee responsible for assembling all relevant materials for tenure review, including teaching evaluations, letters from students, scholarship, and external and internal reviews of scholarship.
+If the Department decides to move forward with a faculty appointment and tenure review process, the Department Search Committee will be the committee responsible for assembling all relevant materials for tenure review, including student experience surveys, letters from students, scholarship, and external and internal reviews of scholarship.
 The departmental evaluation will be made in the context of CMC’s commitment to its mission and to the liberal arts.
 The departmental evaluation will also explain what distinguishes the candidate’s case from the more common case of a candidate appointed at the same rank without an award of concurrent tenure.
 The Search Committee will submit these materials and its report to the relevant group of tenured members of the home department for recommendation.
 The Department will forward its recommendation and materials to the APT-EC.
 Once the department and candidate have agreed to proceed, the Dean will promptly appoint an ad hoc review committee of three tenured members of the faculty, depending on the rank at issue, whose primary appointments are outside of the Department conducting the search.
 This ad hoc review committee will interview the candidate, by telephone or videoconference if necessary, particularly eliciting information about the candidate’s teaching and the nature of the candidate’s research subfield.